ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 Enter this IP-address numbers and dots (for example: 192.168.178.31) in the browser of your mobile or PC where you type your internet addresses (URL).

-Or in version V056 or higher the name of the BLE beacon can be used followed with .local
+If the name of your BLE beacon is wordclock (see in the wordclock menu -> BLE name: wordclock)

-If the name of your BLE beacon is wordclock ( see in the menu -> BLE name: wordclock) Enter 'wordclock.local' as URL in the browser. if this does not work install host software:
+Enter 'wordclock.local' as URL in the browser. if this does not work install host software:
   - For Linux, install Avahi (http://avahi.org/).